Want your perfect workout program?

 Proper form is always important with any exercise - it reduces the risk of injury, and targets the specific muscles.
 Here are the most common mistakes people make when doing the raised heel squat,

-Stability is important,, and if your heels begin to creep up,, you’ll become less steady.
-When you lift your heels during a squat it’s likely that the barbell is moving forward, and you’re not as stable.
+Stability is important, and if your heels begin to creep up, the barbell can come forward and you’ll become less steady.
 Plus, you’re increasing the risk of injury to your knees, hips, and lower back.

 Lifting your toes places too much pressure on your heels, which results in overworking your posterior chain.
 This can affect many of your other exercises such as back squats, Romanian deadlifts, supermans, barbell hip thrusts, and reverse hyperextensions.